RoryQo/RoryQo/README.md

  📚 I’m a Master’s student in Quantitative Economics at the University of Pittsburgh, where I also earned my Bachelor’s in Statistics and Economics.
 My academic journey has given me a strong foundation in data science and econometrics; complemented by hands-on experience leading a data analysis team focused on enhancing student financial literacy.  | [University Bio](https://www.mqe.pitt.edu/people/ant-122 )

-🌱 I’m currently enhancing and applying my skills in data science and econometric modeling, aiming to address real-world economic issues.
+🌱 I’m currently enhancing and applying my skills in data science and econometric modeling, aiming to address real-world economic challenges.

 🔎 I’m eager to explore data science, econometric modeling, and machine learning approaches, particularly in research applications such as analyzing consumer behavior, risk management, improving business efficiencies, and examining labor market factors.